skip to main content

 Residency

-A school-aged student is eligible to attend HCPSS if his/her parents or court-appointed legal guardians are bona fide residents of Howard County.
+A school-aged student is eligible to attend HCPSS if their parents or court-appointed legal guardians are bona fide residents of Howard County.
 Special circumstances may also qualify a school-aged student for enrollment within HCPSS.
-A child must attend the designated school in the attendance area in which he/she lives unless reassignment is approved or administrative placement occurs.
+A child must attend the designated school in the attendance area in which they live unless reassignment is approved or administrative placement occurs.
 If a student no longer qualifies for enrollment under Policy 9000, the student may be withdrawn.
 Tuition may be charged retroactively if, upon investigation, it is determined that a student was enrolled as a resident student, but lacked bona fide in-county residency.
 For more information, use the School Locator at www.hcpss.org or contact the Office of Pupil Personnel Services at 410–313–6747.

 Physical Examination Requirement